 It is important to remember the underlying goals of any successful educational or training programs are; to ensure the clear, effective transfer of information, and, to ensure information is presented in a manner that allows for retention and application of said information by the learner, whether that be ensuring that trained personnel are able perform their duties consistently up to, or beyond expectations in the field; or that graduates are able to apply and synthesize knowledge and skills to fulfill future societal roles.
 This requires carefully created, focused, engaging content.

-Not only does he believe that helping others to start off on the “right foot” is important to the eventual success of any program, Marc truly enjoys helping and teaching others create new programs, and improve or update existing ones.
+Not only does he believe that helping others to start off on the “right foot” is important to the eventual success of any program, Marc truly enjoys helping and teaching others to create new programs, and improve or update existing ones.

 Teaching and Training